Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## June 9
 finally debugged Giridhar's dig method and got it to work i hope. made it so that after you press a mine, the remaining mines appearas dark tiles, but flagged mines stay flagged. also fixed borders, and successfully got the minecounter to work.

+# Dev Log
+I. Our working features:
+- pressing on a tile reveals the number of surrounding mines
+- our flag button places a flag on a tile.
+You cannot place a flag on an already revealed tile
+- our deflag button removes a flag from a tile.
+You cannot deflag on a number.
+- pressing in a big open space opens up the surrounding neighbors as long as they aren't mines
+- the new game button starts a new game
+- the flags left on the bottom righthand corner of the screen correctly shows how many flags there are left to place (it also counts flags that are incorrectly placed).
+The number goes up if you deflag as well
+- the difficulty button toggles between easy medium and hard
+- the hint button reveals one tile or if the tile revealed has zero neighbors, the dig method  runs and it reveals its surrounding tiles as well
+- If you press on a mine, your the mine you pressed appears with an X over it and after a couple of seconds, the rest of the mines on the board are revealed in dark gray.
+- When you correctly flag all the mines, a winner screen appears.
+If you place the correct number of flags but not in the right spots, this does not appear.

+II.
+Bugs:
+- when you press on a mine and the rest of the mines are revealed, the number tiles you pressed on are shown in a ginormous font size.
+- after you press on a mine and the end screen appears, you can continue to play the game

+II.
+Helpful rsources
+- your website